alexbarra-hub/alexbarra-hub/README.md

 ## 📊 By the Numbers

-> 12+ years experience · $400K in new consulting sales · Transformations across 4+ industries · 4th-generation founder
+> 12+ years experience · $400K in new consulting sales @ Propeller · Transformations across 4+ industries · 4th-generation founder

 ---